flumeapp/help.flumeapp.com/views/profile/blockedusers.md

 ## Blocking / Unblocking Users

-To block or unblock a user, please see [How do I block / report a user?](/getstarted/block-profile.md)
+To block or unblock a user:

+- Use the <kbd>User > Block…/Report…</kbd> macOS Menu Bar item when viewing a [Profile](/views/profile.md) or selecting a message, post, or user in a list using the [keyboard arrows.](/misc/keyboard-shortcuts.md).

 ------